leetim13/Android-Game-Center-App/Phase2/README.md

  This game is only designed to be run on Pixel 2 with API 27, as per the project setup instructions.
- Although, it is also possible for the game to be run on other specifications (such as a lower API version or a different-sized phone, please keep in mind there might be differences to the overall appearance and design due to incompatibility.
+ Although, it is also possible for the game to be run on other specifications (such as a lower API version or a different-sized phone, please keep in mind there might be differences to the overall appearance and design due to incompatibility.)

 ## Description ##
- This is Part 1 (Phase 1) of a CSC207 android app group project that acts as a game center of three to four games.
+ Part 1 (Phase 1) of a CSC207 android app group project acts as a game center of three to four games.
 For this phase, only one game has been completed ("Sliding Tiles" game), which could be found on the top left corner of the game center.
 To enter this game, the user has to successfully register (or login to an existing account), which will then be directed to the game